ubisoft/vrtist/README.md

 ## Supported VR Devices

-For now, VRtist has only been tested with the Oculus Rift S and Oculus Quest devices.
+For now, VRtist has been tested with the Valve Index, HP Reverb G2, Oculus Quest 2, Oculus Rift S and Oculus Quest devices.
+HTC vive wand controllers will not be supported.

 ## How to Install & Launch